 If your organization has a formal employee recognition program, make sure it is all-inclusive.
 Everyone needs to be eligible for rewards.
 Also, don’t wait too long to recognize someone for their work.
 An immediate or timely “thank you,” or “job well done,” allows the employee and their peers to associate the recognition with the exact behaviors that resulted in an exemplary performance.
 Recognition shapes company culture and is so powerful, it can be the foundation of employee engagement, development, and retention.

-An authentic connection between the work we do and a broader life purpose has been shown to be more important than salary, working conditions, or opportunities for promotion.
+With this project proposal example, an authentic connection between the work we do and a broader life purpose has been shown to be more important than salary, working conditions, or opportunities for promotion.
 Research shows that it can improve our performance, commitment, and job satisfaction.
 Some people mistake feeling meaningful and feeling happy as synonymous, however they are not and each can produce different long-term results.

 Happiness is about seeking pleasure, avoiding discomfort, and doing what you deem as enjoyable or best for you as often as possible.
 A life with meaning is something beyond yourself such as making a connection with and helping other.
 It is about contributing the greater good whether that includes family, nature, or your work.